JonathanReeve/character-attribution/README.md

 # character-attribution
 Probabilistic attribution of character voices in fiction.
+[Read the paper here.](https://github.com/JonathanReeve/character-attribution/blob/master/paper/character-voice.pdf)

 #Contents
  - /charts - figures used in the paper